Investment Performance Measurement on a Single Position and Aggregations

 The second example shows a dividend payment.

-Again the flow on the cash account has to be compensated.
+Again, the flow on the cash account has to be offset.
 At first glance, it may seem counterintuitive that the dividend is an outflow on the security position.
-The withholding tax is on the other hand an inflow which decreases the performance of the stock position in a net calculation.
+The withholding tax, on the other hand, is an inflow – which reduces the performance of the stock position in a net calculation.

 The same method applies to interest payments.
-If there are transactions with security deliveries like e.g. a split, the security positions cash flows need to be evaluated with the current market prices.
+For transactions involving security deliveries – such as a split – the cash flows on the security positions need to be valued using current market prices.

 3.)
 Payment